mvac7/mSXdevtools_WYZtoSDCCobj/README.md

 ## Requirements:

 * Windows OS with .net framework v4.0
+* [WYZTracker](https://github.com/AugustoRuiz/WYZTracker) for create WYZ songs

 ---
 ## How to use

-Once we have a song made with WYZ Tracker `.wyz`, we must export it to the `.mus` format designed to import them into assembler projects.
+Once we have a song made with WYZTracker `.wyz`, we must export it to the `.mus` format designed to import them into assembler projects.

 The exported data consists of two files:
 - `.mus.asm` Includes data for Instruments, Effects and the note table.